staciax/elysia-background/README.md

 A background task processing plugin for Elysia.js that executes async tasks after sending HTTP responses.
 Inspired by [Starlette's background tasks](https://www.starlette.io/background/).

-> [!IMPORTANT]
-> Currently only supports async functions.
-Synchronous functions are not supported at this time.

 ## Installation

 ```bash